klasmodin/klasmodin.github.io/_posts/2023-08-24-zeitlin-reversibility.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Introduction
+  - name: Boltzmann versus Poincaré
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
+  - name: Zeitlins model in a nutshell
+  - name: Recurrence in Zeitlins model
+  - name: Numerical errors in a nutshell
+  - name: First experiment times arrow
+  - name: Reversible and symplectic schemes
+  - name: Second experiment there and back again
-  - name: Warps by geodesics
+  - name: Statistics in Zeitlins model
-  - name: Geodesic shape matching
+  - name: Summary

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.